 Real-World Example: Before and After AI Workflow Automation

-A B2B SaaS company was processing inbound leads manually: sales reps read contact form submissions, looked up the company on LinkedIn, checked the CRM for existing relationships, scored the lead internally, then routed it to the appropriate rep. Each lead took 12–15 minutes of rep time.
+A modeled B2B SaaS workflow starts with inbound leads: sales reps read contact form submissions, look up the company, check the CRM for existing relationships, score the lead internally, then route it to the appropriate rep. Use your own time study for this step; do not borrow a generic benchmark.

 When Tools Aren’t Enough: The Case for Custom AI